zeldigas/text2confl/docs/reference/page-attributes.md

 2. first level heading at the top of document.
 If it is used, heading will be removed from resulting document to avoid duplication (if not done by underlying format automatically)
 3. name of file

-Recommended approach is to use first level heading as it provides also good-looking content outside of Confluence.
-Usage of `title` attribute also fine, especially if you prefer to hide as much Confluence-specific things from content as possible.

 ### Example 1 - title will be taken from *yaml front matter*